OutdatedGuy/cached_video_player_plus/README.md

       ref: 54904e499a06d0364a2b3f4ca9789e5f829f1879
 ```

-_Why?
-Because dependency conflicts are like that one friend who always causes drama at parties._ 🎭

 ### 2. HLS and Streaming Videos Not Supported

 Sorry folks, HLS streams are like unicorns - beautiful but not cacheable! 🦄